jdluna51/holberton-system_engineering-devops/0x00-shell_basics/README.md

 This script allow display current directory contents in a long format with the command ls and parameter -l

 #4.
 Hidden files
-This script display Display current directory contents, including hidden files (starting with .).
+This script display current directory contents, including hidden files (starting with .).
 Use the long format with the command ls and parameters -la

+# 5. I love numbers
+This script display current direcotory contents with Long format user and group IDs displayed numerically
+And hidden files (starting with .)